eshaanbobdey/federated-sepsis-detection/README.md

 4. Aggregate predictions from all models
 5. Evaluate final performance

+No network communication, per-client authentication, or independent client execution is involved — that infrastructure lives in the separate `federated_sepsis_website` repo.

 ---

 ## Data Preprocessing

-- Removed unnecessary columns such as Patient_ID
+- Removed unnecessary columns such as `Patient_ID`
 - Handled missing values using median imputation
-- Applied StandardScaler to normalize features
+- Applied `StandardScaler` to normalize features

-StandardScaler ensures:
+`StandardScaler` ensures:
 - Mean = 0
 - Standard deviation = 1